Sharat005/GooglePlaystoreAnalysis/README.md

 How to run the code :-

-1.Extract the attached zip file and open PlaystoreAnalysis.ipynb under the Project3 Folder.
+1.Extract the attached zip file and open PlaystoreAnalysis.ipynb under the Final-Project Folder.
-2.Run the cell respectively to obtain the output.
+2.Additional installations of wordcloud is required which can be done using conda by command `conda install -c conda-forge wordcloud`
-3.Additional installations of wordcloud is required which can be done using conda by command `conda install -c conda-forge wordcloud`
+3.Run the cell respectively to obtain the output.